 In addition to providing general legal counsel to a wide variety of both successful and distressed businesses, Steve has served as lead counsel for major players in workouts, reorganizations and bankruptcy cases, including the following:

-- Represented downhole specialty drilling company in Chapter 11.
+- Represented Houston-based directional drilling company in Chapter 11.

 - Represented principal of single purpose entity which owns $50 million in acreage in fast-growing Austin suburb, successfully designing confirmed reorganization plan.